-\textbf{Language Classification Dataset} We use intent classification datasets where the bandit needs to learn to classify incoming data points from past observation, receiving only a binary reward signal based on the prediction's accuracy. \textit{Banking77}~\citep{casanueva2020efficient} is a collection of customer complaints intent classification used in commercial banking with 77 different intent labels.
-The \textit{TREC} dataset~\citep{voorhees2000overview} comes in two variants \textit{Coarse} and \textit{Fine} and was originally designed to benchmark information retrieval from a large corpus of information. \textit{TREC Coarse}~\citep{li2002learning} has 6 high-level labels like ``human", ``location" etc., whereas \textit{TREC Fine}~\citep{hovy2001toward} contains 50 different finer labels for each of the high-levels ones like ``human-being" and ``group" instead of human and ``city" or ``country" instead of location.
-For these classification datasets, the action space consists of the labels and the context is every customer complaint in the case of \textit{Banking77} or the query for which the required information has to be correctly retrieved in the case of \textit{TREC}.
-For the numerical bandit experiments, we use the embeddings models listed in Appendix~\ref{app:embeddings_model_assets}.
+\textbf{Language Classification Dataset} We use intent classification datasets where the bandit has to learn to classify incoming data points from past observations, receiving only a binary reward signal based on the prediction's accuracy. \textit{Banking77}~\citep{casanueva2020efficient} is a customer-complaint intent classification dataset used in commercial banking, with 77 different intent labels.
+The \textit{TREC} dataset~\citep{voorhees2000overview} comes in two variants, \textit{Coarse} and \textit{Fine}, and was originally designed to benchmark information retrieval from a large corpus. \textit{TREC Coarse}~\citep{li2002learning} has 6 high-level labels (e.g., ``human'', ``location''), whereas \textit{TREC Fine}~\citep{hovy2001toward} refines these into 50 finer-grained labels (e.g., ``human-being'' or ``group'' under ``human'', and ``city'' or ``country'' under ``location'').
+For these classification datasets, the action space consists of the labels, and the context is each customer complaint in the case of \textit{Banking77}, or the query to be answered in the case of \textit{TREC}.
+We list the embedding models used in Supplementary Material~\ref{app:embeddings_model_assets}.